When to read this article

 - Suggested category — Office supplies, Travel, Software, Hosting, Telecom, etc.

 For multi-currency users, the gross total is auto-converted to your base currency at the European Central Bank's reference rate for the invoice date.
-See multi-currency and live ECB rates for the conversion details.
+See multi-currency and official ECB rates for the conversion details.

-Every extracted field carries a confidence score from 0 to 100.
-The score reflects how sure the model is that the extracted value matches what's actually on the document.
+Every document gets one overall confidence score from 0 to 100 — a single score for the whole document, not one per field.
+It reflects how sure the model is that what it read matches what's actually on the document.

-The 70% threshold is calibrated empirically across our extraction corpus — it's the point where auto-applying does more good than harm.
-Lowering it produces more silent errors; raising it makes every field a manual one.
-We don't expose a user-adjustable threshold; we'd rather tune the model itself.
+The 70 threshold isn't user-adjustable — lowering it produces more silent errors; raising it makes every scan a manual one.
+We'd rather tune the model itself.

 A high score doesn't guarantee correctness, just confidence.
-The model can be confidently wrong when an invoice has a layout it has never seen, when text is overlapping, or when there are two plausible candidates for the same field (two dates, two totals on a credit note).
-Glance through high-confidence fields too, especially on the first invoice from a new vendor.
+The model can be confidently wrong when an invoice has a layout it has never seen, when text is overlapping, or when there are two plausible candidates for the same value (two dates, two totals on a credit note).
+Glance through the extracted data on the first invoice from a new vendor even when the score is high.

 For the deeper score breakdown, see understanding confidence scores.